applejag/Newtonsoft.Json-for-Unity.Converters/README.md

 (See the [full compatibility table of all +50 supported Unity types][ doc-compatability-table])

-## Compatability
+## Dependencies

 ### Newtonsoft.Json packages

-Can be used with any of the following:
+This package requires the `Newtonsoft.Json.dll` file to be present in your project.
+This DLL can come from any of the following:

 - My own fork of JamesNK's original Newtonsoft.Json repo:
   [jilleJr/Newtonsoft.Json-for-Unity](https://github.com/jilleJr/Newtonsoft.Json-for-Unity)